 -Creating environments for young people to meet, play and interact with a variety of people committed to their well-being

 -Facilitating community education programming to improve awareness of child rights and responsibilities, including ways to strengthen practices based on issues and ideas identified by local young people

 -Supporting leadership and learning opportunities for young people to express their ideas on what they need to thrive

-- Activating local networks to strengthen the cross-sectoral connections of organizations serving/engaging/advocating with and for children
+-Advocating local networks to strengthen the cross-sectoral connections of organizations serving/engaging/advocating with and for children

-Where possible, Child Thrive connects Victoria-based innovators (children, pracitioners, artists, teachers, etc.) with practitioners in communities across in Canada and internationally through virtual programming.
+Where possible, Child Thrive connects Victoria-based innovators (children, pracitioners, artists, teachers, etc.) with practitioners in communities across in Canada and internationally through innovative and virtual programming.